ahitokun/Linkedin-Jobs/README.md

 ## Execute

-To execute the bot run the following in your terminal
+You can also execute the bot by running the following in your terminal
 ```
 python3 easyapplybot.py
 ```